 Thank you for taking the time to help us improve our program.
-1. How many family members are currently enrolled in the agricultural education program? \Box 3 \Box 4 2.
+1. How many family members are currently enrolled in the agricultural education program? $\Box$ 4 2.
 How did you learn about the program?
 (Check all that apply.)
-Guidance Counselor Fellow Student or Sibling FFA Advisor 8th-Grade Presentation Promotional Materials Parent/Guardian Other: (list) Please rate (1= poor, 5=excellent) the following areas of the agricultural education program: Teacher(s) Safety Cleanliness FFA activities Learning environment 3 Classroom and agriculture facilities (i.e., shop) Agriculture course offerings Security Opportunities to learn career skills Opportunities for college bound students 4.
+Guidance Counselor Fellow Student or Sibling FFA Advisor \\ 8th-Grade Presentation \\\\\ Promotional Materials Parent/Guardian Other: (list) Please rate (1= poor, 5=excellent) the following areas of the agricultural education program: Teacher(s) Safety Cleanliness FFA activities Learning environment Classroom and agriculture facilities (i.e., shop) Agriculture course offerings Security Opportunities to learn career skills Opportunities for college bound students 4.
 In which courses are you enrolled?
 Please list your courses.
-5. If you could add a course to the program, what would it be?
+If you could add a course to the program, what would it be?
 Why?
 If you could change one thing about the FFA chapter, what would you change?
 Why?
-7. Do you feel you are being adequately prepared for a career through involvement in this program and/or the FFA?
-Yes What level of education do you plan to complete? ☐ High School ☐ Trade/Technical School ☐ College ☐ Military Service If applicable, what post-secondary school do you plan to attend?
+7. Do you feel you are being adequately prepared for a career through involvement in this program and or the FFA? ☐ Yes What level of education do you plan to complete? ☐ High School ☐ Trade/Technical School ☐ College ☐ Military Service If applicable, what post-secondary school do you plan to attend?
 What will be your degree or field of study?
-What is your career goal?
-10. How are you going to pay for your education?
+What is your career goal? \\\\\ 10.
+How are you going to pay for your education?
 (Check all that apply.)
-Military Scholarships Part-time Employment Parents/Guardian Support Grants/Loans Not Applicable
+Part-time Employment Scholarships Military \\\\\ Parents/Guardian Support \\ Not Applicable \\\ Grants/Loans continued...

-11. Have you received any monetary awards for acader grants or prize money?
-If so, what type and in what 12.
-How much time do you spend on agriculture course ☐ Less than 2 hours ☐ 3 to 5 hours es outside of class (including SAE) each week?
-Goldon 6 to 10 hours More than 10 hours 13.
-3. What intracurricular, extracurricular, teams, clubs or organizations are you involved in?
-(Check all that apply.)
+11. Have you received any monetary awards for academic or extracurricular activities, i.e., scholarships, grants or prize money?
+If so, what type and in what amounts?
+12. How much time do you spend on agriculture course Less than 2 hours 3 to 5 hours 13.
+What intracurricular, extracurricular, teams, clubs or organizations are you involved in?
+Check all that apply.)
 FFA Band/C Varsity or Intramural Sports Languag Cheerleading/Pompoms Nationa Student Council/Gov't.
-Debate/ horus DECA/VICA/FHA-HERO ge Clubs Booster Club l Honor Society 4-H Forensics Other: 14.
-What are your three favorite FFA activities?
+Debate/ ge Clubs Booster Club l Honor Society 4-H 14. hat are your three favorite FFA activities?
 1 2 3 15.
 What are the main reasons students don't enroll in agriculture classes?
 What are the main reasons agriculture students don't join FFA?
-Scheduling conflict Agriculture has a poor image in school Guidance counselor discourages enrollment Member in too many other clubs Not interested in an agricultural career Don't like instructor(s)' teaching methods Classes are not interesting or appealing Other: Don't like wearing the official dress Don't know what FFA has to offer Activities are not fun or interesting Optional Information: Full Name: Street Name: Telephone: City/State/Zip:
+Scheduling conflict Agriculture has a poor image in school Guidance counselor discourages enrollment Member in too many other clubs Not interested in an agricultural career Don't like instructor(s)' teaching methods Classes are not interesting or appealing Other: Can't afford the membership fee FFA has a poor image in school Not enough activities for involvement Member in too many other clubs Don't like wearing the official dress Don't know what FFA has to offer Activities are not fun or interesting Other: Optional Information: Full Name: Street Name: Telephone: City/State/Zip: